levyleduc/BlockCov/README.md

 ![](README_files/figure-markdown_github/fig6-1.png)

-This matrix has to be compared with the following one displayed in Figure :
+This matrix has to be compared with the following one displayed in the following figure:

 ``` r
 Matrix::image(Sigma_samp[ord, ord])